 Heart Rate Monitor.
 Really helpful for learning how to pace yourself.
 And audax is all about pacing yourself.
 To use it well you’ll need to know your lactic-acid thresholds.
 If you get a Garmin, be prepared for the Garmin HRM strap to decide when, where, and for how long it wants to work.
 Rinsing the HRM band after every ride, and washing after 7 rides, may help.
 (It didn’t for me; but Polar straps just worked).
 So may keeping the layer above the hrm out of the wind (hard to do, mind, in summer).

 Hubs.
 Hopes are very popular; and they make a lot of noise.
-If you want a quiet hub, DuraAce are nice, and expensive.
+If you want a quiet hub, DuraAce are nice, and expensive, and in my experience don’t need touching in the first 20,000 miles.
 They don’t, sadly, make them in silver anymore.
+At present, if you have discs, Ultegra-standard hubs are your best choice (the snappily named FH-RS770).
 If you like the sound of bumble bees, Chris King look nice, are very expensive, and need special tools to service.
 They come in silver.

 Lights.
 Important to your safety (the most important accessory? — and hence a legal requirement); and important to your ability to go at a decent speed in the dark (flashing LEDs don’t cut it out of town).
 There are incredibly powerful lights available.
 These have their place (generally off-road); but it’s important not to blind other road-users coming the other way.
 For relatively powerful lights which have a shaped beam, look to German manufacturers (increasingly B+M?).
 A good beam picks up the verges, as well as illuminating the road ahead.
 A lot of audaxers use dynamo lights.